hsklein/Simprovise/docs/source/modeling_concepts.rst

 In our bank example, teller windows and the customer queue can be represented as locations.

 A 'Process' represents the activity or task(s) that need to be accomplished by (or on behalf of) an entity.
 Every entity is associated with its own process object.
 The process typically reads as a set of instructions.
 In the case of our bank example, that would look something like "enter the customer queue, wait for a teller, go to the teller window, ask the teller to perform a transaction, wait for the teller to complete the transaction, and then leave the bank."
+Processes are the Simprovise objects that can "block" for simulated time, e.g. during waits.

 'Resources' are the physical or logical objects needed to perform a process.
 They are typically a system constraint.
 In our example, tellers are resources - the